MatthewReid854/reliability/docs/Reliability test planner.rst

 - n = adjustment for one sided (n=1) or two sided (n=2) test
 - p = adjustment for time terminated (p=2) or failure terminated (p=0) test

 The above formula can be rearranged, or solved iteratively to determine any of these parameters when given the other 3.
-The user must specify any 3 out of the 4 variables (not including two_sided, print_results, or time_terminated) and the remaining variable will be calculated.
-Note the difference between the one-sided and two-sided confidence intervals which are specified using the input two_sided=True/False described below.
+The user must specify any 3 out of the 4 variables (not including one_sided, print_results, or time_terminated) and the remaining variable will be calculated.
+Note the difference between the one-sided and two-sided confidence intervals which are specified using the input one_sided=True/False described below.
 A description of the difference between one-sided and two-sided confidence intervals is provided at the end of this page.
 The formula used defaults to a time_terminated test (where the test was stopped at a particular time which was not related to the number of failures).
 If the test was stopped after a particular number of failures (such as all items failing) then you must specify time_terminated=False to ensure the correct formula is used.

 A similar calculator is available in the `reliability analytics toolkit <https://reliabilityanalyticstoolkit.appspot.com/confidence_limits_exponential_distribution>`_.